|

 Mai Khao Beach

-Although the beach is in the national park, most of it is free to access.
-It is only at the southern tip of the beach where it meets Nai Yang Beach that they may collect an entrance fee.
-If they do collect the fee then they use a two-tier pricing system so it will be 100 baht for foreigners and 20 baht for Thais.
+Although the beach is national park, the land behind the beach is not and it is all free to access.
+At the southern tip of the beach where it meets Nai Yang Beach there is a protected woodland area where they do collect an entrance fee.
+They use a two-tier pricing system so it will be 100 baht for foreigners and 20 baht for Thais.

 On the other side of the road is the nature education center.
 Behind it is a nature trail that meanders through the mangrove forest.
 If you really take your time it will take an hour to walk around.

 The central area of the beach is a little difficult to find.
 There are a few small roads that wind their way to the beach.
-This is also the location of the up-market JW Marriott Resort & Spa and the Sala Phuket Resort and Spa.
+This is also the location of the new up-market resorts.
+They are all very luxurious 5-star hotels.

 Golden sand covers the 9-kilometer beach.
 The sand is nice but a little too course for us to give it a 5-star rating.
-The beach slopes quite steeply into the sea so it is a nice bathing beach but not ideal.
+The beach slopes quite steeply into the sea so it is not a great beach for swimming.
 During the rainy season, it is notoriously dangerous.
+Even during the dry seaon and it can be a little treacherous.

 The national park has done a good job of limiting development.
 The airport is at the south end of the beach but flights are not so regular as to make them a major annoyance.